cqfn/patternika/README.md

 `gradlew` is a Gradle wrapper that knows how to find and, if necessary, download Gradle.

+## CI/CD

-Circle CI configured for this project
+GitHub Workflow and Circle CI are configured for this project.